-Nazli Ilicak, a veteran Turkish journalist, writer, and politician, has been behind bars since 2016.
+Nazli Ilicak, a veteran Turkish journalist and writer, has been behind bars since 2016.
 Along with Ahmet Altan and other Turkish journalists, they were accused of aiding the movement of Fethullah Gulen.
 His organization as deemed by the government as a terrorist group and the organizer of the 2016 failed coup.

 At the time, Ilicak was the head of the Özgür Düşünce newspaper.
 The Turkish government, however, shut down the publication in the summer of 2016, as part of its efforts to crackdown on media that it regards as affiliated with the Gulenist movement.

 Ilicak is a prominent Turkish journalist with decades-long experience in print, television, and publishing.
 Besides journalism, she also pursued a career in politics and was elected as a Member of Parliament in the late 90s from the Virtue Party.
 Later, however, Turkey’s Constitutional Court ordered the party to be dissolved, stating that the party’s activities were contrary to the principle of secularism.
 As a result, Ilicak lost her seat and was banned from founding or being an officer of another political party for five years.
 The European Court of Human Rights, however, decided that this was a violation of her right to freedom of expression.

 In February 2018, along with Altan, she was sentenced to life in prison for attempting to overthrow the constitutional order.
 A number of international human rights organizations condemned the verdict, citing violations of their right to a fair trial and access to proper defense.

 In July 2019, the Supreme Court of Appeal overturned her life sentence and cleared her of charges related to violating the constitution.
 However, the judges left her in jail, as she was facing other charges.